Kristina01111000/Drws_site/README.md

 10/30
 For next week:
-- https://fourelementinstitute.org/honorariums/ think of a way to better sell this to potential honorariums, fix the … , make the lines with the … tighter with the number above it, do what seems best
 - Make buttons for different sizes of screen, make them look good, add the dashes back to the desktop buttons
 - add onwow podcast to GH
 - add omwow podcast to SYRNAT